craftercms/docs/source/developers/projects/studio/api/cmis/list.rst

 List files and folders in a CMIS repository with an optional range for pagination.

 .. important::
     This API is deprecated and provided only as a reference.
-Please see :studio_swagger_url:`#/cmis/cmisList` for the current version.
+Please see `cmisList <../../../../../_static/api/studio.html#tag/cmis/operation/cmisList>`_ for the current version.

 --------------------
 Resource Information